hylobates-lar/Bloom-FrontEnd/README.md

 # Bloom

-A calming, meditative interactive desktop app that allows a user to create digital soundscape bouquets of their choosing.
+A calming, meditative interactive web app that allows a user to create digital soundscape bouquets of their choosing.

 ## Features